MichaelBelousov/sizr-format/sizr-format-zig/README.md

 - create an XML and sizr-format-lang serialization of the bytecode specification
 - can use peg to generate a parser for sizr-format-lang from a peg file and wrap it in a zig serializer

+## Better things to do

+- create a mapping of tree-sitter-cpp to clang in order to implement AST transforms and reference tracking from tree-sitter